Azure Rights Management Deployment Roadmap

-Perform the following steps to prepare for, implement, and manage Rights Management (RMS) for your organization:
+Use the following steps to prepare for, implement, and manage Azure Rights Management (RMS) for your organization.

 Before you begin using Rights Management, do the following preparation:

 Decide whether you want Microsoft to manage your tenant key (the default), or generate and manage your tenant key yourself (known as bring your own key, or BYOK).
-For more information, see Planning and Operations for Your Windows Azure Rights Management Tenant Key.
+Note that currently, you cannot use BYOK if you use Exchange Online.
+For more information, see Planning and Implementing Your Azure Rights Management Tenant Key.

-Install the Windows PowerShell module for Rights Management.
+Install the Windows PowerShell module for Rights Management on at least one computer that has Internet access.
 You can do this step now, or later.
-For more information, see Installing Windows PowerShell for Windows Azure Rights Management.
+For more information, see Installing Windows PowerShell for Azure Rights Management.

 Activate Rights Management so that you can begin to use the service.
-For more information, see Activating Windows Azure Rights Management.
+If a phased deployment is required, configure user onboarding controls to restrict usage to specific users.
+For more information, see Activating Azure Rights Management.

-Optionally, you can configure usage logging so that you can monitor how your organization is using Rights Management.
+Usage logging so that you can monitor how your organization is using Rights Management.
 You can do this step now, or later.
-For more information, see Logging and Analyzing Windows Azure Rights Management Usage.
+For more information, see Logging and Analyzing Azure Rights Management Usage.

-If you have on-premises services that you want to use with Windows Azure Rights Management, install and configure the Rights Management connector.
-For more information, see Deploying the Windows Azure Rights Management Connector.
+If you have on-premises services that you want to use with Azure Rights Management, install and configure the Rights Management connector.
+For more information, see Deploying the Azure Rights Management Connector.

-After client computers and applications have been enabled for Rights Management, you can publish and consume protected content, and log how your company is using Rights Management.
-For more information, see Using Windows Azure Rights Management.
+You’re now ready to publish and consume protected content, and log how your company is using Rights Management.
+For more information, see Using Azure Rights Management.

 As you begin to use Rights Management, you might find the Rights Management module for Windows PowerShell useful to help script or automate administrative changes.
 For more information, see Administering Azure Rights Management by Using Windows PowerShell.